jackie-do/ruby_and_rails_knowledge/useful_gems.md

   > * `pundit` - Pundit provides a set of helpers which guide you in leveraging regular Ruby classes and object oriented design patterns to build a simple, robust and scaleable authorization system.
   > * `devise_invitable` - It adds support to Devise for sending invitations by email (it requires to be authenticated) and accept the invitation setting the password.
   > * `devise` - Devise is a flexible authentication solution for Rails based on Warden.
+  > * `devise_token_auth` - Simple, multi-client and secure token-based authentication for Rails.
+  > * `simple_token_authentication` -  Token authentication with Devise.
+  > * `cancancan` - an authorization library for Ruby and Ruby on Rails which restricts what resources a given user is allowed to access.
+  > * `rolify` - Very simple Roles library without any authorization enforcement supporting scope on resource object.
   > * `warden` - Warden is a Rack-based middleware, designed to provide a mechanism for authentication in Ruby web applications.
   > * `mechanize` - used for automating interaction with websites.
 Mechanize automatically stores and sends cookies, follows redirects, and can follow links and submit forms.
   > * `recaptcha` - This gem provides helper methods for the reCAPTCHA API.